QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

 By running regressions on the outcomes $\vec \mu^R, \vec \theta^R$ that we have computed with the brute force gradient descent method in this lecture, we have recovered the same representation.

-However, in this lecture we have more or less discovered the representation by brute force -- i.e., just by running some regressions and staring at the result, noticing that the $R^2$ of unity tell us that the fits are perfect.
+However, in this lecture we have  discovered the representation partly by brute force -- i.e., just by running some well chosen  regressions and staring at the results, noticing that the $R^2$ of unity tell us that the fits are perfect.